Esonhugh/dn42ConfigGenerator/README.md

 [+] flie at  ./output/esonhugh_bird.conf
 ```

-# Usage
+## Usage

-1. change the config.py file with your flavour
+1. change the config.py file with your flavour custom your location or others
-2. change the config template file with you personal infomation
+2. change the config template file with you personal infomation in config folder
+3. put your wireguard secret key in secret folder
-3. get peer's json file which contains his infomation
+4. get peer's information
+5. using like example or follow command line arguments
+6. then you will got your config file of wireguard and bird in output
+7. configure them in wireguard and bird in you local machine and you finished the peering operation of your side.

+## info

+hand means using input in commandline

+file means using file

+-s can read json strings and get config and store

 ```
 usage: peerConfiger.py [-h] [-d DIR] [-f FILE] [-n NAME] [--asn ASN] [--pub-ip PUB_IP] [--pub-key PUB_KEY] [--dn42-ipv4 DN42_IPV4] [--dn42-ipv6 DN42_IPV6] [-s JSON_STR] [-v]